wwagner4/viz/README.md

 * add viz as a dependency to your project. 'libraryDependencies += "net.entelijan" %% "viz" % "0.2-SNAPSHOT"'

 ## TODO
-All new Features will only be implemented for the buildr interface which resides in entelijan.vizb
+All new Features will only be tested using the builder interface which resides in entelijan.vizb

 - Allow logaritmc scaling
+- Define Output directory and work directory